tagspaces/documentation/docs/tutorials/setup-minio-bucket-nas.md

 ![Setup minio location in TagSpaces](tagspaces-web-nas/minio-iam-policies.png)

 The easiest way to define such policy is to paste the following code in the JSON editor of the policy.
-Both elements in the resource section are needed.
+Both elements in the `Resource` section of included bellow JSON are needed.
 The policy is named `PhotosRO`.

 ```json title="Policy with read only access to the 'Photos' bucket."
 {